Yan Qing: Role in securing amnesty for Liangshan

-One night, when the emperor visits Li Shishi, he is surprised to find Yan Qing in her chamber.
-Li introduces him as her cousin.
-After entertaining the emperor with some ballads, Yan tells the monarch he knows the Liangshan outlaws and relays their wish for an amnesty.
-At Li Shishi's insistence, the emperor writes an edict that grants Yan immunity from the law.
-He also promises to consider pardoning Liangshan.
-After that, Yan Qing and Dai Zong visit Grand Marshal Su Yuanjing, who agrees to put in a good word for Liangshan.
+One night when the emperor visits Li Shishi again, she introduces Yan Qing as her cousin to him.
+The emperor, charmed and entertained by Yan Qing's musical talent, hears of the Liangshan outlaws' desire for amnesty.
+At Li Shishi's insistence, the emperor also writes an edict granting Yan Qing immunity from prosecution except for capital offences, and promises to seriously consider the outlaws' request for amnesty.
+After that, Yan Qing and fellow outlaw Dai Zong visit Su Yuanjing, a grand marshal sympathetic to the outlaws, and gets him to help the outlaws put in a good word in front of the emperor.